Latin dance

 Latin dance is a general label, and a term in partner dance competition jargon.
-It refers to types of ballroom dance and folk dance that mainly originated in Latin America.
+It refers to types of ballroom dance and folk dance that mainly originated in Latin America, though a few styles originated elsewhere.

-The category of Latin dances in the international dancesport competitions consists of the cha-cha-cha, rumba, samba, paso doble, and also the jive of United States origin.
+The category of Latin dances in the international dancesport competitions consists of the Cha-cha-cha, Rumba, Samba, Paso Doble, and Jive.

 Social Latin dances (Street Latin) include salsa, mambo, merengue, rumba, bachata, bomba and plena.
 There are many dances which were popular in the first part of the 20th century, but which are now of only historical interest.
 The Cuban danzón is a good example.

 Perreo is a Puerto Rican dance associated with reggaeton music with Jamaican and Caribbean influences.
 Argentinian folk dances are chacarera, escondido and zamba, also tango used to be a popular dance until the mid-20th century.
 Cueca is Chilean folk dance.
 Uruguayan folk dances are pericón, polka, ranchera, etc, also candombe is a common street and parade dance in the cities.
 Typical Bolivian folk dances are the morenada, kullawada, caporales and the recently created tinku.
 In Colombia, one of the typical dances is the cumbia.